olofvi/laundry_time/README.md

   * ruby 2.4.0
   * rails 5.1.4

 ### Installing

-Ensure versions of on local machine are as specified in the Gemfile.
+Ensure that the gem versions on your local machine are as specified in the Gemfile.
 Run bundle install to install dependencies.

 ## Running the tests
+We used Rspec for unit tests, and Cucumber for feature tests.
 Run rake to see all the tests pass.

-### Break down into end to end tests
+### Break down into end to end tests(?)

 Explain what these tests test and why